 If the references are correct, the items from UnitA will be available in UnitC, like in the following example:

-USEUNIT statement does not import, share or merge project items.
-So, these elements remain available only for the project the unit is imported from.
-To be able to work with elements that reside within external projects, you may need to import them to or share them with the current project that uses the unit.
+USEUNITstatement does not copy, share, or merge project items.
+These elements remain available only for the project the unit is imported from.
+To be able to work with elements that reside within external projects, import them to or share them with the current project.
 For more information about this, see Sharing Project Items and Their Child Elements Among Several Projects.